West Palm Beach State and Federal Court Lawyer

 You could be looking at a misdemeanor conviction if you are arrested for:

-Felony and misdemeanor offenses in Florida can also result in your exposure to additional penalties, such as probation, fines, restitution to the victim, and community service.
+In addition to jail time, felony and misdemeanor offenses in Florida can also result in probation, fines, restitution to the victim, and community service.

 Federal Criminal Defense

 Federal crimes are more serious offenses above state offenses, and they often involve complex, multi-count indictments which carry corresponding lengthy terms of imprisonment as mandated by the Federal Sentencing Guidelines.
 In addition to state crimes, Attorney King also defends those charged with federal crimes, including the following types of offenses:

 - Drug Trafficking, Drug Importation – When drugs are unlawfully brought into, or out of, a different state/country

 - Fraud – Including bank fraud (such as counterfeiting checks), insurance fraud, healthcare fraud, mortgage fraud, and IRS violations